How to Cook Kalettes (Flower Sprouts, Kale Sprouts) - Earth to Veg

 Kalettes and How to Cook Them

 Kalettes (also known as flower sprouts or kale sprouts) are a cross between kale and brussels sprouts.
 Brought to market since 2010, they’re becoming more and more common in stores around the world.
-I tested five different ways to cook kalettes: boiling, pressure cooking, roasting, sautéing, and steaming.
+I tested six different ways to cook kalettes: air frying, boiling, pressure cooking, roasting, sautéing, and steaming.
 Read on for the most delicious way to prepare these vegetables.

 roasted kalettes with tahini salad dressing